paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-063-support-for-east-european-democracy-seed.md

 <a id="section-5441"></a>
 ## § 5441.
 Use of Polish currency generated by agricultural assistance
-**(a) Additional assistance for Poland** A portion of the agricultural commodities described in subsection (c) of this section may be made available and sold or bartered in Poland to generate local currencies to be used—
+**(a) Additional assistance for Poland** A portion of the agricultural commodities described in subsection (c) may be made available and sold or bartered in Poland to generate local currencies to be used—

 (1) to complement the assistance for Poland authorized by sections 5413(b), 5421, and 5423 of this title, and